-Brigid received the “Best in Professional Services award from Women in Business in 2013, and was awarded Advanced Coaching status by the Institute of Leadership and Management.
+Brigid received the “Best in Professional Services Award” from Women in Business and was awarded Advanced Coaching status by the Institute of Leadership and Management.
 She currently sits on the Council of the Law Society of Northern Ireland.

 To contact Brigid, email: email@example.com

 He has been a lecturer and course tutor for the Northern Ireland Law Course run by the Institute of Auctioneers and Valuers in Ireland (IAVI) and has provided training in property law to staff of the Institute of Professional Legal Studies.
 He lectures on property matters for the Law Society of Northern Ireland’s Continuing Professional Development (CPD) programme.

-Outside the office, he is a member of the Board of Governors of St Killian’s College, Garron Tower.
+Outside the office, Denis is a member of the Board of Governors of St Killian’s College, Garron Tower.

 To contact Denis, email: email@example.com